timlac/nexa-emotion-recognition-pipelines/README.md

 ### TODO

-- Do some statistical analysis on the extracted valence and arousal values.
-- Implement the functionality to also run HSEmotion in the generic pipeline.
+- **Look into using the face with the highest confidence score in the generic pipeline if multiple faces are detected.**
 - Evaluate if a different method, e.g. face-alignment, is better for face detection for some videos that are tricky.
 ## Models

 ### Face Models